 - At least 3ml peripheral blood in EDTA sample tubes is required.
-If a smaller volume is all that is available please contact the laboratory. - The blood sample must not be opened following blood collection or used for any testing prior to being sent to the laboratory. - Include any details of blood group phenotyping already performed.
+If only a small volume is available please contact the laboratory. - The blood sample must not be opened following blood collection or used for any testing prior to being sent to the laboratory. - Include any details of blood group phenotyping already performed.